Skip to content

 Follow the walkway and from the first small road bridge to the main Puente Viejo (Old Bridge) you can also, depending upon the time of year, add: Greenfinch, Great Tit, Robin, Woodchat Shrike, Blackcap, Greenfinch, Spanish Sparrow, Sardinian Warbler, Spotted Flycatcher, Pied Flycatcher, Collared Dove, Turtle Dove, Spotless Starling, Blackbird, Linnet, Kestrel, Booted Eagle, Stonechat.

 Continuing past Puente Viejo, you may well come across European Bee-eaters in the spring, often perched on the overhead wires waiting for their lunch to appear.
-Swallows and Martins also regularly fly up and down the river, dipping into the water.
+Swallows and Martins also regularly fly up and down the river, dipping into the water – if there happens to be any.
 This stretch is more likely to have a bit of water than at the mouth of the river.

 Plenty of dragonflies and damselflies along this stretch, too.
 This is all on the edge of the urban area, maybe a 15 or 20 minute walk from the centre of town.